William Henry Pennington: Later years

 In 1897 his three-bar Crimean War Medal and Turkish Crimea Medal were stolen in a burglary.
 Several days later they were returned to him in the post with a letter of apology saying, 'I return your medals.
 I was very sorry to have taken them, not knowing what they was at the time.
 They would only have brought me in 4/-, so you can send me the money on by return of post.'
 It is believed the medals are now with the Regimental Museum of the 11th Hussars.
 Little is known of his latter years.
 He sent a copy of his privately published account of the Charge Left of Six Hundred to Queen Victoria in 1887.
 The book is in the Royal Collection.

 The 1901 Census records him as an 'Actor and Elocutionist' living with his son Harold and daughter Louisa, while that for 1911 lists him as a 'Tragedian (Retired)' living in Tottenham still with his son and daughter.
 On 25 October 1913 he was among six survivors of the Charge to attend the 'Balaclava Dinner' to commemorate the 59th anniversary of the Battle of Balaclava, 25 October 1913.
 This was the last annual dinner to be held.

-Wiiliam Henry Pennington died at his home at 34 Albion Road in Stoke Newington from an illness following a stroke in May 1923 and was buried with his family in Abney Park Cemetery.
+William Henry Pennington died at his home at 34 Albion Road in Stoke Newington from an illness following a stroke in May 1923 and was buried with his family in Abney Park Cemetery.
 He was the last surviving member of the 11th Hussars to have taken part in the Charge and the second to last survivor of the Charge leaving Edwin Hughes of the 13th Light Dragoons as the last survivor.